 Dual masters degree programs offer you the ability to pursue two master’s degrees in different fields by taking overlapping courses as your electives.
 Therefore, these programs usually take less time to earn as a dual degree rather than as two separate degrees.

-Learn all about dual master’s degrees below, including some of the most common degrees, and check out some of the school’s that offer dual master’s.
+Learn all about dual master’s degrees below, including some of the most common degrees, and check out some of the schools and graduate programs that offer dual master’s.

 What Are Dual Masters Degree Programs?

 Dual masters degree programs are two master’s degrees awarded in different subjects.
 Depending on your goals and expectations, these subjects can be similar, such as an Master of Business Administration (MBA) and an Master of Science in Finance, or they can be very different, such as a Master of Nursing Science (MSN) and an MBA.

 In some cases, these programs are offered as dual degrees programs, which, is in essence two separate degrees.
 Other times they are offered as joint degrees, with courses and requirements overlapping.
 Normally, the specific structure depends on how similar the degrees are and the unique design of the university.

 In addition, some joint degrees can be pursued at two different universities, which is common for those looking to study abroad.
 For instance, many of these programs are an American university that offers a study abroad option with a relationship with a foreign institution, which allows you to study at the foreign institution, gaining credits in two different subjects.

 Keep in mind that these programs all have different requirements.

 8 Colleges and Universities that Offer Dual Masters Degree Programs